Cholee is a stay-at-home mom who enjoys creating family and budget-friendly recipes from scratch.

 Tips for Successful Baking

 Baking is just as much a science as it is an art form.
-Proper techniques, tips, and tricks will give you the best baking success.
+Proper techniques will give you the best baking success.

 - Sugar: When measuring sugar, it is important that you measure it correctly.
 Too much sugar makes baked goods spread too much and results in over-browning.
 Not enough sugar creates pale results and cookies that will not spread enough.